-Take-off Alternate: An alternate aerodrome at which an aircraft can land should this become necessary shortly after take-off and it is not possible to use the aerodrome of departure.
+Take-off Alternate means an alternate aerodrome at which an aircraft can land should this become necessary shortly after take-off and it is not possible to use the aerodrome of departure.

-Takeoff decision point.
-The point used in determining takeoff performance of Class 1 helicopter from which, an engine failure occurring at this point, either a rejected takeoff may be made or takeoff safely continued.
+Take-off decision point means the point used in determining take-off performance of Class 1 helicopter from which, an engine failure occurring at this point, either a rejected take-off may be made, or take-off safely continued.

-Threshold time.
-The range, expressed in time, established by the State of the Operator, to an en-route alternate aerodrome, whereby any time beyond requires a specific approval for EDTO from the State of the Operator.
+Threshold time means the range, expressed in time, established by the State of the Operator, to an en-route alternate aerodrome, whereby any time beyond requires a specific approval for EDTO from the State of the Operator.

-Visual meteorological conditions (VMC).
-Meteorological conditions expressed in terms of visibility, distance from cloud, and ceiling, equal to or better than specified minima.
+Visual meteorological conditions (VMC) means a Meteorological conditions expressed in terms of visibility, distance from cloud, and ceiling\, equal to or better than specified minima.